 - Environmental Reviews

 What are our Responsibilities?

 Area Plans are documents prepared by the City-County Planning Board that analyze the existing characteristics, trends, problems and opportunities of specific areas of the city and county.
 From the analysis, recommendations are made for future land use, zoning changes, transportation, and public facility improvements.
 While Area Plans do not change the zoning of an area, they do serve as guides for the Planning Board and elected officials to use when making zoning or other planning decisions.
 All areas of the county are covered by adopted area plans based on policies of the 2001 Legacy plan.
-Each area plan will be updated to reflect the policies of the Legacy 2030 comprehensive plan. currently, the Tobaccoville, Southeast Winston-Salem, Walkertown, North Suburban, South Central Winston-Salem, Southeast Forsyth County, North Central Winston-Salem, Southwest Suburban and East-Northeast Winston-Salem, Rural Hall, Southeast Suburban and Southwest Winston Salem area plans have been updated to reflect these policies.
-The Northeast Suburban, Northwest Winston-Salem, and South Suburban plans will be updated in the 2016-17 fiscal year.
+Each area plan will be updated to reflect the policies of the Legacy 2030 comprehensive plan. currently, the Tobaccoville, Southeast Winston-Salem, Walkertown, North Suburban, South Central Winston-Salem, Southeast Forsyth County, North Central Winston-Salem, Southwest Suburban, East-Northeast Winston-Salem, Rural Hall, Southeast Suburban, Southwest Winston-Salem and Northwest Winston-Salem area plans have been updated to reflect these policies.
+The Northeast Suburban and South Suburban plans will be updated by the elected bodies in fall 2017.
+The West Suburban Plan update process started in October 2017.
 For more information, see the Area Plan section.

 Legacy-Related Text Amendments